12 unforgettable experiences to enjoy in Indonesia

 {{divider}}

-We didn't understand everything, but we felt a lot.
-The atmosphere, the songs, the gestures transmitted over generations... it was strong.
+We didn’t understand everything, but we felt a lot.
+The atmosphere, the chants, the gestures passed down through generations… it was powerful.

-We let ourselves be carried away, trying to respect each moment, and each smile.
+We just let ourselves be carried by the moment, trying to respect every second and every smile.

-Every time we come back to Bali, we ask our drivers and friends Wayan and Ketut if there is a ceremony in their village.
-And they are always happy to take us there.
-For them, it's natural to share that.
-And for us, it's a privilege
+Every time we come back to Bali, we ask our drivers and friends Wayan and Ketut if there’s a ceremony happening in their village.
+And they’re always happy to take us there.

 {{divider}}

-4. Sleep in a bamboo house lost in nature
+4. Stay in a bamboo house lost in nature

-An alarm in front of the rice fields, the songs of birds in the jungle, and that feeling of sleeping Inside-out...
+Waking up facing the rice fields, hearing birds singing in the jungle, and that feeling of sleeping both indoors and outdoors…

-There is something magical about bamboo houses.
-Open to nature, often perched in the heart of the Balinese forest, they invite you to slow down, to disconnect, to breathe.
+Bamboo houses have something magical about them.
+Open to nature and often hidden deep in the Balinese forest, they make you want to slow down, disconnect, and just breathe.

-But be careful: it's a nature experience in every sense of the word!
+It’s such a nice experience.
+But just a warning: it’s a true nature experience in every sense of the word 😅.

-Bamboo houses are not almost never completely closed.
-So yes, there may be surprise guests: geckos, frogs, or other small local critters.
-Nothing dangerous huh, but if you're the type who's freaked out about bugs... plan your mind 💪
+Bamboo houses are almost never fully closed.
+So yes, you might get a few surprise guests: geckos, frogs, or other little local creatures.
+Nothing dangerous of course, but if you’re scared of insects… prepare yourself mentally 💪

 {{divider}}

-Sleep in the jungle.
-Bathing in the river.
-Go worm hunting with the tribe.
-Cook sago around the fire.
+Sleeping in the jungle.
+Washing in the river.
+Going worm hunting with the tribe.
+Cooking sago around the fire.

-Here, we share the daily lives of those who are still living in direct connection with nature.
+Here, you share the daily life of people still living in direct connection with nature.

-On the island of Siberut, off the coast of Sumatra, live the Flower Men.
-An animist tribe that believes in the spirits of nature, hunts with bows, and continues traditions that have been passed down for generations.
+On Siberut Island, off the coast of Sumatra, live the Mentawai flower men.
+An animist tribe that believes in nature spirits, hunts with bows, and keeps traditions passed down through generations alive.

-It's a real adventure.
-Comfort is almost non-existent, but the experience is so powerful.
+It’s a real adventure.
+Comfort is almost nonexistent, but the experience feels incredibly powerful.

-👉 What touched us the most: out of the 7 grandsons of Kuki, a former shaman we met, only one chose to stay and live in the jungle.
-Perhaps he will be part of the last generation of Flower Men...
+👉 What touched us the most: out of the 7 grandsons of Kuki, an old shaman we met, only one chose to stay and live in the jungle.

-Honestly?
-It is one of the most beautiful experiences of our lives.
+Honestly, it was one of the most incredible experiences of our lives.

-But sometimes... it was hard.
-Not least because of the comfort: you sleep in a house on stilts, and at night, pigs and chickens literally fight under your feet.
+But at times… it was hard.
+Especially because of the comfort.
+You sleep in a wooden house on stilts, and at night, pigs and chickens literally fight right under your feet.

 {{cta-sumatra}}